Skip to main content

 This section only applies to single stacks, not stack sets.

-Currently, in AMP, you cannot edit an existing stack.
+Currently, you cannot edit an existing stack in Nexus or AMP.
 If you want to update your stack, then you must delete the remote log source, and then create a new one with your desired updates.

 JavaScript errors detected